EliiseS/board-demo/README.md

 ## Backlog

-For managing the sprint backlog there is a [`Backlog` project](https://github.com/EliiseS/board-demo/projects/2).
-The project contains a column for each sprint
+For managing the backlog there is a [`Backlog` project](https://github.com/EliiseS/board-demo/projects/2).
+The project allows for an overview of all the available user stories and managing the prioritizations for each upcoming sprint

 ## Parking lot